HarshitBK/NLP-Assignment3/README.md

 **Hugging Face link** - https://huggingface.co/HarshitBK/FineTuneModel-Llama/tree/main

 # Answer 7
+b. **Understanding from the Number of Parameters Between Pretraining and Fine-Tuning**

+Number of parameters remains the same.
+The model architecture does not change during fine-tuning.
+The same parameters are adjusted to optimize task-specific objectives.
+Thus, the total number of trainable parameters remains consistent between the pre-trained and fine-tuned versions.
+During fine-tuning, only a subset of the model's pre-trained knowledge is specialized for the target task.
+This demonstrates how pre-training captures general knowledge, while fine-tuning adapts this knowledge for specific tasks without requiring additional parameters.

+c.

 # Contributions
 1. Harshi - Slected the model and calculated the number of parameters of the selected model.